View XML QR Code

 Summary

-The Women’s Maritime Association (WMA) formed in 1980 as a support network for seafaring women.
-The records consist of administrative and legal records, newsletters, and clippings which span the dates 1980-2013.
+The Women's Maritime Association (WMA) formed in 1980 as a support network for seafaring women.
+The records span the dates 1980 to 2013, and include administrative and organizational records, documents related to activities and education, legal materials and government resources, newsletters, and clippings and reference material.

 Repository